 A reflective class-based system

-When compiling an object, Logtalk distinguishes prototypes from instance or classes by examining the object relations.
+When compiling an object, Logtalk distinguishes prototypes from instances or classes by examining the object relations.
 If an object instantiates and/or specializes another object, then it is compiled as an instance or class, otherwise it is compiled as a prototype.
 A consequence of this is that, in order to work with instance or classes, we always have to define root objects for the instantiation and specialization hierarchies (however, we are not restricted to a single hierarchy).
 The best solution is often to define a reflective class-based system [Maes87], where every class is also an object and, as such, an instance of some class.

 In this example, we are going to define the basis for a reflective class-based system, based on an extension of the ideas presented in [Cointe87].
 This extension provides, along with root objects for the instantiation and specialization hierarchies, explicit support for abstract classes [Moura94].